by Dr. A. A. BIPAR, D.D.S., M.S.

 Wiesinger B, Malker H, Englund E, Wanman A. Back pain in relation to musculoskeletal disorders in the jaw-face: a matched case-control study.
 Pain, 2007 Oct;131(3):311-9.

 Dr. Bipar has an unusual background for a physician.
-He graduated in engineering from Lousiana State University in 1981 and worked as an engineer for Exxon Mobil.
-In 1989, he enrolled in the Dental School of the University of Texas and graduated in 1993 as a Doctor of Dental Surgery.
-He later obtained degrees as a Doctor of Periodontics and Implant Surgery, and Plastic and Reconstructive Surgery.
+He graduated with a degree in engineering from Louisiana State University in 1981 and worked as an engineer for ExxonMobil.
+In 1989, he enrolled in the University of Texas Dental School and graduated in 1993 with a Doctor of Dental Surgery degree.
+He later obtained degrees in Doctor of Periodontics and Implant Surgery, as well as Plastic and Reconstructive Surgery.

 Dr. Bipar’s unique combination of medical and engineering backgrounds helped him to become one of the world’s most recognized dentists and oral reconstructive surgeons.
 In 2009, the American Research Council recognized him as among the top ten dental surgeons in the United States.

 He lives in North Scottsdale, Arizona, with his wife and two children.
-His hobbies are sports, cars and travel.
+His hobbies are sports, cars, and travel.

 Category: Medical Massage